SpencerDWallace/hours-tracker-linux/README.md

 How to use:
 run clockin to add a clockin time to the data file
-ex: (if currently directory of the scripts) $ . clockin
+ex: (if currently in directory of the scripts) $ . clockin

 run clockout to add a clockout time to the data file
-ex: (if currently directory of the scripts) $ . clockout
+ex: (if currently in directory of the scripts) $ . clockout

 compile doit.cpp
 ex: g++ doit.cpp -o foo